 Living in Taipei as an expat

 Expats working in Taipei are positioned at the economic centre of Taiwan.
-Relatively unscathed by the Asian financial crisis, the city has exhibited a steady growth which is driven by driven by high-tech industries, manufacturing and an expanding services sector.
+The city has exhibited a steady growth which is driven by high-tech industries, manufacturing and an expanding services sector.

 Despite its large population being concentrated in a small area, getting around in Taipei is easy.
 Expats will be able to navigate the city using the MRT subway system and an abundance of yellow cabs.
 Scooters outnumber cars on the road and provide a convenient, popular and thrilling mode of transport.